ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Ordered is a boolean property.
-If true, this Content should be delivered after the last Content passed to the same Connection via the Send action; if false, this Content may be delivered before the last Content passed to the same Connection.
+If true, this Content should be delivered after the last Content passed to the same Connection via the Send action; if false, this Content may be delivered out of order.

 ### Immediate {#send-immediate}